What is the existing fecal sludge management in Port Harcourt and how can it be improved?

 Login to see the e-mail-adress of the contact person.

-Cities Emptying and transport (non sewered) Enabling environment and institutional strengthening Faeces or faecal sludge Multi-lateral and International Monetary Fund Nigeria Politicians and local decision makers Specific to one or several countries Sub-Saharan Africa Technology comparisons Toilets or urinals (user interface) Treatment of faecal sludge Treatment of wastewater or greywater University, education or research institution Urban (entire city)
+Cities Emptying and transport (non sewered) Enabling environment and institutional strengthening Faeces or faecal sludge Multi-lateral and International Monetary Fund Politicians and local decision makers Specific to one or several countries Sub-Saharan Africa Technology comparisons Toilets or urinals (user interface) Treatment of faecal sludge Treatment of wastewater or greywater University, education or research institution Urban (entire city)

 Share this page on